 Heather Gragg, MPT, CLT-LANA is a 2002 graduate from West Virginia University, where she obtained her Master of Physical Therapy degree.
 She has provided lymphatic therapy for patients with a variety of diagnoses in outpatient and inpatient settings for 13 years.
 She developed and implemented a comprehensive Outpatient Lymphedema Clinic with patients traveling up to 3 hours to receive treatment.
 She currently treats patients with a variety of diagnoses, including Lymphedema, in an Outpatient Orthopedic Clinic.
 She lectures regionally about lymphedema and lymphatic therapy.
 Heather resides in WV with her husband who practices Veterinary Medicine and their two young sons.

 Susan Isaac, PTA,CLT-LANA, is a 1998 graduate of Midway College.
-In 2002 Susan took her initial lymphedema training and has since amassed additional hours of speciality training in lymphedema therapy.
+In 2002 Susan took her initial lymphedema training and has since amassed additional hours of specialty training in lymphedema therapy.

 Susan has focused on patient treatment and educating the medical community on lymphatic disorders and patient treatment throughout her career.
 Currently practicing in a hospital based outpatient Lymphedema and wound clinic, she is developing an oncology rehabilitation program with a focus on lymphedema.
 Susan joined Monarch Continuing Education as an instructor in 2017.
 Professional memberships: APTA 1998 to present; Oncology Section APTA to present; National Lymphedema Network; PTA Special Interest Group KPTA